 The basics of sketching?
-The most basic principles of sketching are the drawing of primary lines and shapes.
+The most basic principle of sketching are drawing primary lines and shapes.
 Many professional artists focus on drawing lines and sketching shapes with lines to create successful sketches.

 This post will outline sketching basics and create better-looking, more successful sketches by following a few basic principles.

 Basic Sketching Equipment